lnxjedi/gopherbot/README.md

 The goal is for Gopherbot to support multiple scripting languages with built-in security features, to make secure ChatOps functions easy to write for most Systems and DevOps engineers.

 Examples of work Gopherbot is already doing:
-* Building, backing up, restoring, stopping and starting instances in the AWS cloud
+* Building and publishing new versions/snapshots of Gopherbot and [Luminos](https://github.com/lnxjedi/luminos)
+* Updating development and production websites as commits are made to dev and merged to master
 * Disabling / reenabling user web directories when requested by security engineers
 * Adding users and updating passwords on servers using Ansible

 ## Development Status
-Gopherbot 1.x is stable and running in production in several environments.
+Gopherbot 1.x is stable and running in production in several environments, and probably will not see further point updates.

-Development has started for Gopherbot 2.x, which adds features for scheduled jobs and pipelines.
-See the [development notes](DevNotes.md).
+Most of the work for 2.x is complete, with a release expected in the next 2-4 months.

 ### Contributing
+See the [development notes](DevNotes.md) for design notes and stuff still needing to be done.
+Issues and pull requests welcome!

-Check out [Github's documentation](https://help.github.com/articles/fork-a-repo/) on forking and creating pull requests.
-Feel free to shoot me an email for an invite to [the LinuxJedi Slack team](https://linuxjedi.slack.com).
+For development, testing, and collaboration, feel free to shoot me an email for an invite to [the LinuxJedi Slack team](https://linuxjedi.slack.com).

-## Documentation

-***NOTE: This is the documentation for Gopherbot v1.1.
-For older versions, see the documentation included in the distribution archive.***

-Also see the full [Documentation Index](doc/README.md)